MitchellDusek/Energy-Analytics-Dashboard/README.md

 ## Final Note

-This project demonstrates the ability to move beyond reporting and build a structured decision-support system.
+This project pushed me to think beyond building a dashboard and focus on how the analysis would actually be used.

-The focus is not just on what the data shows — but on what decisions it enables.
+The goal was not just to present data, but to structure it in a way that supports clear, informed actions.